-The Edison is an old-school club, a place that evokes the vibe of a swank speakeasy from Prohibition days, from its almost-secret alley entrance to its self-avowed "sense of romance" which requires patrons to dress with a sense of style.
-Which means do not show up in "athletic wear of any kind," nor baggy or torn jeans, flip flops or other scruffy attire or you'll be turned away at the door.
+The Edison is an old-school club, a place that evokes the vibe of a swanky speakeasy from Prohibition days.
+From its almost-secret alley entrance to its self-avowed "sense of romance" which requires patrons to dress with a sense of style, The Edison is perfect for Hollywood's love of dressing up.
+Which means do not show up in "athletic wear of any kind," nor baggy or torn jeans, or other scruffy attire or you'll be turned away.
 Men must wear collared shirts and dress shoes.
-Once inside, The Edison is a wonderland of sights and sounds, a sunken space that was once a power station now transformed into a seductive club.
+Once inside, The Edison is a wonderland of sights and sounds, a sunken power station now transformed into a seductive club.
 You'll find specialty cocktails (Absinthe, anyone?), fine wines and a menu ranging from snacks to full-on dinner choices.
-Live music, DJs and even a aerialist show are some of the entertainment; but note it is only open Thursday through Saturday most weeks.
+Live music, DJs and even an aerialist show are some of the entertainment; but note it is only open Thursday through Saturday most weeks.

 Small, dark, and handsome, Harvelle's is one of L.A.'s favorites for live blues, rock and alternative music.
 In business since 1931, this Santa Monica landmark used to be a dark, smoke-filled dive, but nowadays it has gone sophisticated.
 The striking black-and-white decor gives the place a retro cool vibe, with the stage set off by its deep-red curtain backdrop.
 When popular bands come to play, the place gets jammed to the rafters, so you may want to arrive early to secure a seat.
 Whether you prefer the cutting-edge sounds of new rock artists or more traditional riffs from some of the greatest blues musicians alive today, you're sure to hear something terrific at Harvelle's.

 The Peppermint Club used to be Hooray Harry's, but now is transformed into a 1960s-inspired lounge designed to make listening to live music an up-close-and-personal experience, complete with high-end cocktails and bottle service.
 Open most nights a week (check their online calendar beforehand to make sure) and offering a state-of-the-art sound system, The Peppermint Club is a joint venture between the h.wood group (Bootsy Bellows, Poppy, etc.) and Interscope Records, which means music really is the focus of this fun retro nightclub.
-They welcome new musicians and DJs to join them â" there's even a spot on their website for bands to apply for a gig.
+They welcome new musicians and DJs to join them; there's even a spot on their website for bands to apply for a gig.

 Located in West Hollywood, the center of L.A.'s gay community, the Abbey Food & Bar is a fixture in that neighborhood that's also known as "Boys' Town."
-The club is famous for its big martinis, sexy go-go dancers and slightly decadent vibe â" with four dance floors pulsating all night long, it's no surprise that there's often a line out the door.
+The club is famous for its big martinis, sexy go-go dancers and slightly decadent vibe, with four dance floors pulsating all night long, it's no surprise that there's often a line out the door.
 But the Abbey is more than a meat market, as owner David Cooley uses his famous club as a forum for advocating equal rights for the entire LGBT community.
 Don't miss his annual fundraising Oscar party, for you're sure to see some famous Hollywood faces in that crowd â" and most other nights, in fact.

 One of L.A.'s classic clubs, The Mint is a little place with a big sound.
 The music-filled venue has packed them in since 1937, with just a small stage, minute dance floor and long, convivial bar and booths.
 You can grab a bite to eat in the back, but why not join the crowd right up front as you boogie down to bands ranging from New Orleans favorites like Trombone Shorty, Marcia Ball and Rebirth Brass Band to brand-new up-and-coming groups.
 Plus, you never know who might turn up on stage here; everyone from Stevie Wonder and Justin Timberlake to Bonnie Raitt and Tom Jones have graced this classic joint.
-And it is real music here, no canned electronics â" everyone is actually playing instruments and singing here!
+And it is real music, no canned electronics, as everyone is actually playing instruments and singing here!